nirgoren/Eddienput/README.md

 3. Now go into training mode in your game and select "controller" as the dummy action.
 If asked by the game to press start on P2 controller, press the "home" key on your keyboard to simulate pressing start on the virtual controller (required in some games)
 4. You can now press F3 on your keyboard or a mapped button on your controller to play the recording by simulating button presses on P2 controller

 You can also share your recording files with other players in your community in order to share combos, mixups and more.
+You can find some example recording files in the recordings folder.

 ### Hotkeys:
 * Player 1 Side                          - F1